 Yawning - excessive

 Yawning involves opening the mouth involuntarily while taking a long, deep breath of air.
-This is usually done as a result of drowsiness or weariness.
-Excessive yawning is yawning that happens more often than expected, even if drowsiness or weariness is present.
+This is most often done when you are tired or sleepy.
+Excessive yawning that happens more often than expected, even if drowsiness or weariness is present is considered excessive yawning.

 - Drowsiness or weariness